Prof. Jonathan Engel, postdoctoral fellow

-Jiangming Yao and Longjun Wang, and grad student Evan Ney are working on
+Antonio Márquez Romero, and grad students Evan Ney and Qunqun Liu are working on

-several interesting problems at the interface of nuclear physics, particle
+several crucial problems at the interface of nuclear physics, particle

 physics and astrophysics:

-Calculating nuclear double beta decay rates, so that
+Calculating nuclear double-beta decay rates so that we can determine

 Studying the synthesis of the heaviest elements from lighter elements

-Investigating ways in which fundamental symmetries (e.g. time-reversal invariance) can be violated in nuclei.
+Investigating ways in which CP (charge-parity) symmetry is violated in

 We collaborate with experimental groups at TUNL, as well as with